Go back

 The Center for Academic Support & Enrichment provides free tutoring to help students achieve their educational goals.
 Tutoring is offered in person and online to accommodate student schedules.
 In-person and online tutoring at the Clarksville campus can be scheduled by visiting our website at apsu.edu/case, emailing case@apsu.edu or calling 931-221-6550.

-Free online tutoring is available 24/7 to undergraduate students through Tutor.com.
-Log into D2L, select the course you need help with, click "Resources" and then choose "Tutor.com 24/7."
+Free online tutoring is available 24/7 to students through Tutor.com.
+Log into D2L, select the course you need help with, click "Support" and then choose "Tutor.com 24/7."
 This will connect you to Tutor.com and a tutor in the subject area you requested.
 These online tutors are from across the country.